dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/howto.md

 1. Copy the starter code link, available from the course homework webpage.
 1. In a browser, log into your GitHub account.
-1. Paste the starter code link into the address bar of the same browser window you used to log in to GitHub adn press enter to go to that link.
+1. Paste the starter code link into the address bar of the same browser window you used to log in to GitHub and press enter to go to that link.
 1. If you see a message stating that you need to "Join the classroom:
    ...", ignore it and click on "skip to the next step".